Ivan Patzaichin

 Ivan Patzaichin (/ro/; 26 November 1949 – 5 September 2021) was a Romanian canoe racing coach and sprint canoeist.
 He took part in all major competitions between 1968 and 1984, including five consecutive Olympics, and won seven Olympic and 22 world championship medals, including four Olympic gold medals.
 This makes him the most decorated Romanian canoeist of all time.

 He later worked as a canoeing coach, attending five more Olympics in this capacity.
-In 1990 he was awarded the Olympic Order, and in 2006 a nationwide poll included him on the list 100 Greatest Romanians of all time.
+In 1990 he was awarded the Olympic Order, and in 2006 a nationwide poll included him on the list of 100 Greatest Romanians of all time.